-Purpose A summary of service to be commissioned.

-Outcome The outcomes to be achieved in this specific area by the

-Contractor.

-Service Elements in

-Scope

-c. all aspects of Teaching, Learning, recording, reporting etc Service Elements Out Elements of the Service requirement that the Contractor of Scope has limited responsibility of. i.e. a. delivering other non-education Induction Session (including, by way of example, health, Advocacy Independent Monitoring Board), and any PE Induction Sessions.
-Operational The minimum requirements of the Contractor achieving Requirements each outcome.
-The Contractor has the flexibility and is encouraged to deliver innovative solutions that wi achieve, but may go over and above, the minimun requirements specified in this section.
+A summary of service to be commissioned.
+The outcomes to be achieved in this specific area by the Outcome The outcomes to be achieved in this specific area by the Contractor.
+Service Elements in Scope Service Elements Out Elements of the Service requirement that the Contractor has limited responsibility of. i.e. - a. delivering other non-education Induction Session ((including, by way of example, health, Advocacy Independent Monitoring Board), and any PE Induction Sessions.
+Operational The minimum requirements of the Contractor achieving each outcome.
+The Contractor has the flexibility and i encouraged to deliver innovative solutions that will achieve, but may go over and above, the minimum requirements specified in this section.